The geometric distance and binary orbit of PSR B1259-63: Discussion

-The increase in the best-fitting distance further increases the inferred gamma-ray luminosity.
-The isotropic gamma-ray luminosity from the 2010 periastron passage reported by \citet{Abdo11} would increase from $8\times10^{35}$\,erg\,s$^{-1}$ to $1.1\times10^{36}$\,erg\,s$^{-1}$, formally exceeding the available spin-down energy of the pulsar.
-The 100\,MeV--300\,GeV gamma-ray luminosity measured during the 2017 periastron passage was even higher, and at 2.70\,kpc would equate to $2.5\times10^{36}$\,erg\,s$^{-1}$ \citep{Johnson17}.
-With the caveat that the pulsar spin-down luminosity is inherently somewhat uncertain due to the unknown moment of inertia of the pulsar \citep{Taylor93a}, our results would therefore appear to favour gamma-ray production mechanisms involving Doppler boosting \citep[e.g.][]{Dubus10,Tam11,Kong12}.
+The increase in the derived distance further increases the inferred gamma-ray luminosity.
+To quantify this effect, we use the Galactocentric spatial distribution and lognormal luminosity priors adopted in Section~\ref{sec:distance}, and again adopt the Bayesian formalism of \citet{Igoshev16}.
+Our measured parallax coupled with the gamma-ray flux from the 2010 periastron passage reported by \citet{Abdo11} then implies a 68 per cent confidence interval for the gamma-ray luminosity ($>100$\,MeV) of 0.8--1.4$\times10^{36}$\,erg\,s$^{-1}$.
+The 100\,MeV--300\,GeV gamma-ray luminosity measured during the 2017 periastron passage was even higher \citep{Johnson17}, increasing the 68 per cent confidence interval for the luminosity to 1.8--3.0$\times10^{36}$\,erg\,s$^{-1}$, formally exceeding the nominal spin-down luminosity of the pulsar of $8.2\times10^{35}$\,erg\,s$^{-1}$.
+With the caveat that the spin-down luminosity is inherently somewhat uncertain due to the unknown moment of inertia of the pulsar \citep{Taylor93a}, our results would therefore appear to favour gamma-ray production mechanisms involving Doppler boosting \citep[e.g.][]{Dubus10,Tam11,Kong12}.
+Finally, our new distance estimate can be used to update the inferred optical luminosity for the stellar companion, LS\,2883 \citep{Negueruela11}, to $L_{\ast} = 2.9^{+1.0}_{-0.6}\times10^{38}$\,erg\,s$^{-1}$.